syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endtabs %}

-2.Build and run the application that has already been configured.
+2. Build and run the application that has already been configured.
 CUIT builder can be opened with the following steps.

-3.Right-click the body of the `CodedUITestMethod` and then select `Run Tests`.
+3. Right-click the body of the `CodedUITestMethod` and select `Run Tests`.

 ![WPF Coded UI showing Run Tests](CodedUI_images/CodedUI_RunTests.png)

-4.Before running tests, ensure that the test application is launched and the initial states of controls are the same as those at the beginning of the test recording.
+4. Before running tests, ensure that the test application is launched and the initial states of controls are same as at the beginning of the test recording.

 ## Supported controls

-The following controls are featured in Coded UI testing support:
+The following controls are featured in Coded UI testing support.

 <table>
 <tr>